-Luke Shalan is an artist and process-based designer working in Los Angeles, CA. While examining both traditional and modern forms of production, he emphasizes the importance of creative concept and process.
+Luke Shalan is a ceramic artist working in Los Angeles, CA. While examining both traditional and unconventional forms of production, he emphasizes the importance of creative concept and process in his work.

-Luke seeks to uncover the nuances found in mundane processes, and continually remind himself (and others) that we are physical beings living in reactive, unpredictable space.
-Working primarily with clay, Luke pushes the limits of the material, while continuing to master and utilize traditional forms of ceramic production.
+Luke seeks to uncover the nuances found in mundane processes, and continually reminds himself (and others) that we are physical beings living in reactive, unpredictable space.
+Luke enjoys pushing the limits of the material, while continuing to master and utilize traditional forms of ceramic production.

 TECHNÉ: Techné is a term in philosophy which resembles epistēmē in the implication of knowledge of principles, although techné differs in that its intent is making or doing as opposed to disinterested understanding.
 As an activity, techné is concrete, variable, and context-dependent.